AP Explains: Why can't the Afghan government protect Kabul?

 What’s more, as long as the Taliban and other insurgent groups can demonstrate the ability to strike deep in the heart of the most secure parts of Kabul, the impetus to negotiate will likely be reduced.
 Yarmand said there doesn’t appear to be much desire to negotiate on the part of the Taliban leadership or its rank and file.

-“For now, their supporters need them to be in fight with the Afghan government,” he said.
+“For now, their supporters need them to be in the fight with the Afghan government,” he said.